-This is administrative engineering work directing the City's traffic engineering and maintenance program and the street lighting and energy management program through subordinate engineering and technical supervisors and contractors.
-An employee in this class provides technical consultation on the City's traffic infrastructure provides resolutions to traffic engineering problems, reviews and approves street lighting designs, preparation of street lighting installation and maintenance contracts for work performed by outside contractors.
-The employee in this class also functions as the departmental energy director, developing policy statements on electrical energy and lighting issues and reviewing and approving monthly electrical utility power bills.
+This is administrative engineering work directing the City's traffic engineering and maintenance program through subordinate engineering and technical supervisors and contractors.
+An employee in this class provides technical consultation on the City's traffic infrastructure provides resolutions to traffic problems, and maintenance contracts for work performed by outside contractors.
 Preparing legislation to improve City traffic conditions, presenting testimony before governmental bodies and developing and approving proposals to refine operating procedures in order to increase productivity and reduce operating costs are a significance aspect of the work.
 Work is performed under the general direction of the Deputy Commissioner for Transportation.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)